 Wind the wool around the length of the book (not too tightly) 40 to 60 times until you have a nice wodge of wrapped wool.
 Cut this off from the ball of wool.

 Using scissors, cut through the small loops at the top.
 This will be your octopus' hair.
-Cut through the large loops at the bottom for the octopus' legs.
+Cut through the large loops at the bottom to form the octopus' legs.

 Trim the hair to whatever style you wish, being sure not to cut too close to the tie.